dotse/tls-fed-auth/tls-fed-auth.md

         -   digest (REQUIRED)

-            The public key of the end-entity certificate converted to a Subject Public Key Information (SPKI) fingerprint, as specified in section 2.4 of [@!RFC7469].
+            The public key of the end-entity certificate converted to a Subject Public Key Information (SPKI) fingerprint, as specified in Section 2.4 of [@!RFC7469].
 For clients, the digest MUST be globally unique for unambiguous identification.
 However, within the same entity_id object, the same digest MAY be assigned to multiple clients.

             -   Data Type: String
             -   Syntax: SPKI fingerprint.